SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 To integrate a device to {{< product-c8y-iot >}}, you need to register in the **Device management application**.
 Devices can be connected to your {{< product-c8y-iot >}} account in different ways.
 In this tutorial, follow the instructions to register a single device manually.

-### To connect a device manually
+#### To connect a device manually

 {{< c8y-admon-info >}}
 Depending on the type of device you want to connect, not all steps of the following process may be relevant.
 {{< /c8y-admon-info >}}

 1. Click **Registration** in the **Devices** menu of the navigator.
-2. In the **Device registration** page, click **Register device** at the right of the top bar and from the dropdown menu select **Single registration** > **General**.
+2. In the **Device registration** page, click **Register device** at the right of the top bar and select **Single registration** > **General** from the dropdown menu.
 The **Register devices** dialog box will be displayed.
 3. In the **Device ID** field, enter a unique ID for the device.
 To determine the ID, consult the device documentation.
 In case of mobile devices the ID usually is the IMEI (International Mobile Equipment Identity) often found on the back of the device.
-4. Optionally, select a group to assign your device to after registration, see also [Grouping devices](/device-management-application/grouping-devices/).
+4. Optionally, select a group to assign your device to after registration.
+See also [Grouping devices](/device-management-application/grouping-devices/) for further information.
 5. Click **Add device** to register one more device.
-Again, enter the device ID and optionally select a group.
-This way, you can add multiple devices in one step.
+Enter the device ID and optionally select a group.
+This allows you to add multiple devices in one step.
 6. Click **Next** to register your device(s).

 {{< c8y-admon-info >}}
 In an {{< enterprise-tenant >}}, the {{< management-tenant >}} may also directly select a tenant to which the device will be added from here.
-Note that since the {{< management-tenant >}} does not have access to the subtenant's inventory you can either register devices to a tenant OR to a group, not both.
+Note that since the {{< management-tenant >}} does not have access to the subtenant's inventory you can either register devices to a tenant OR to a group, but not both.

 <img src="/images/users-guide/DeviceManagement/devmgmt-device-registration-tenant.png" alt="General device registration">
 {{< /c8y-admon-info >}}

-After successful registration the device(s) will be listed in the [Registering devices](/device-management-application/registering-devices/) page with the status "Waiting for connection".
+After successful registration, the device(s) are listed in the [Registering devices](/device-management-application/registering-devices/) page with the status "Waiting for connection".

 Turn on the device(s) and wait for the connection to be established.